What is a Secretary or Administrative Assistant?

 - Microsoft Dynamics

-How do I Become a Secretary or Administrative Assistant?
+How Long Does it Take to Become a Secretary or Administrative Assistant?

 - Human Resources Assistants, Except Payroll and Timekeeping